Mine Ban Treaty

 - provide assistance to mine victims and support for mine risk education (Article 6); and

 - submit annual reports on Mine Ban Treaty implementation activities (Article 7).

 To find out which states have joined the treaty click here.

-For a more detailed assessment of each state's compliance or non-compliance with the treaty click here.
+For a more detailed assessment of each state's compliance or non-compliance with the treaty, please see out country profiles.